yukaizou2015/GCD_Project/CodeBook.md

 - Step 1: Read in *features.txt* through *read.table* command; extract only the **mean()** and **std()** variables using *grep* command.
 To exclude undesired variables **meanFreq()** and **angle(...Mean)**, make sure to set **fixed=TRUE** in *grep* command.
 - Step 2: Read in test sets (*X_test.txt*, *subject_test.txt*, *y_test.txt*) and the training sets (*X_train.txt*, *subject_train.txt*, *y_train.txt*) through *read.table* command; combine the three files for test sets into data frame, and do the same for the three files for training sets;
-- Step 3: Merge training sets and test sets using full\_join command (what software? which version?).
+- Step 3: Merge training sets and test sets using full\_join command in dplyr package.
 Use write.table command to export the merged data sets to *1st_dataset.txt* for the sake of later processing, so there is no need to re-run the previous steps.
-- Step 4: Add a new variable which combines subject and activity together, using mutate command in dplyr package (what version?)
+- Step 4: Add a new variable which combines subject and activity together, using mutate command in dplyr package;
 - Step 5: Using the newly created variable as the factor, calculate the average for each variable of each activity and each subject through *sapply* and *tapply* commands.
 Convert the results into a data frame.
 - Step 6: Replace the label of activity in the tidy data set with the descriptive names in *activity_labels.txt*, using *merge* and *select* command.
 - Step 7: Use *write.table* command to export the finalized data to *2nd_dataset_tidy.txt*.